veerserif/gamma-dashboard/dltx_guide.md

 > If your DLTX does not need to be in a specific order, you do not need to do anything extra to the name.

 If your DLTX mod absolutely MUST be in a specific place in mod order, it's best to figure out what other DLTX files might be conflicting with it, and figuring out how to name your file so that it's loaded last/first/wherever it needs to go.

+## DLTX FAQ

+**Can you combine multiple section changes into one DLTX file?** Yes.
+So long as these sections all have the same root file, you can alter multiple sections in the same DLTX file.
+For example, since basically all weapons use the `system.ltx` root, you could add any number of gun sections to our example DLTX config.

+**Should I make multiple DLTX files, even if I can put all my changes into one?** ***YES YOU SHOULD***.
+This keeps things clean and organized, making it easier for other people (and you) to remember which files change what aspects of the game.

+**Why do I see people writing z in the filename all the time?** Because they either:

+  * Want to force their DLTX to be in the bottom of the load order (and therefore win conflicts)
+  * Don't actually understand how to write DLTX files and are copying filenames, not understanding that the `z` isn't what "makes it work"
+  * Want to give me, veerserif, an aneurysm specifically

+**How can I figure out if there are other mods that use DLTX to alter the section I'm working on?** The best way is to use something like Notepad++'s Find-in-Folder search, and search across all files for `![your_section_id]`.
+Remember that all DLTX sections have to start with `!`, `@` or `!!` before the section, so you can use this to find them.

+### Advanced DLTX tips

+* A small number of LTX files *cannot* be edited via DLTX because of the way they are loaded.
+One prominent example includes weather LTX files
+* Technically, it is possible for a single LTX config to have more than one root, depending on the way in which it's loaded into the game (for example, it can be part of a chain of #includes that goes `your target ltx` → `config 1` → `config 2` → `root`, but the game might load both `config 1` and `root` in two separate scripts, meaning your target LTX now has two roots)
+  * In this niche case, you would need to make two DLTX files, one for each root, both containing your changes